Dorothy Hodgkin

 Among her most influential discoveries are the confirmation of the structure of penicillin as previously surmised by Edward Abraham and Ernst Boris Chain; and mapping the structure of vitamin B_{12}, for which in 1964 she became the third woman to win the Nobel Prize in Chemistry.
 Hodgkin also elucidated the structure of insulin in 1969 after 35 years of work.

 Hodgkin used the name "Dorothy Crowfoot" until twelve years after marrying Thomas Lionel Hodgkin, when she began using "Dorothy Crowfoot Hodgkin".
 Hodgkin is referred to as "Dorothy Hodgkin" by the Royal Society (when referring to its sponsorship of the Dorothy Hodgkin fellowship), and by Somerville College.
 The National Archives of the United Kingdom refer to her as "Dorothy Mary Crowfoot Hodgkin".
+The case of her Nobel prize is inscribed 'Crowfoot Hodgkin'.